A property could be considered overcrowded if the amount of space or the amenities are inadequate for the number of people living there.

-If you want to buy a home you can find details of affordable home ownership by visiting Help to Buy South
+- Buying a home - Find details of affordable home ownership by visiting Help to Buy South

-This means you will need to find another local authority or housing association tenant to swap properties with.
-You can register for free on the Homeswapper website to find tenants who live locally and nationally, who are also looking for a new property.
+- Mutual exchange - Find another local authority or housing association tenant to swap properties with.
+Register for free on the Homeswapper website

-If you are concerned about your rented home or want more advice and information about how to report problems visit our Help with housing section
+If you are concerned about your rented home or want more advice and information about how to report problems visit our Housing section.